-- Here, a protective mechanism is involved which allows access to the network only to authorised users. - On the other hand, however, it must also be ensured that the client is connected to the precise desired access point, and not with some other access point with the same name which has been smuggled in by some nefarious third party.
-Such an authentication can be provided, for example, using certificates or passwords. - Once access is provided, one would like to ensure that data packets reach the receiver without any falsification, that is, that no-one can change the packets or insert other data into the communication path.
-The manipulation of data packets themselves cannot be prevented, but changed packets can indeed be identified using suitable checksum processes, and then discarded.
+- ▶ Here, a protective mechanism is involved which allows access to the network only to authorized users. - On the other hand, however, it must also be ensured that the client is connected to the precise desired access point, and not with some other access point with the same name which has been smuggled in by some nefarious third party.
+Such an authentication can be provided, for example, using certificates or passwords.